brandonw/brandonw.github.io/content/aspnet-mvc-error-pages.md

 If they are not enabled, no further action is required.
 The error will continue and eventually render the familiar detailed error page.
-If custom errors are enabled, the error must be retrieved, and then the context response cleared.
+If custom errors are enabled, the error is retrieved, and the context's response is cleared.

     :::csharp
     var ex = app.Server.GetLastError();